nrwl/nx/docs/shared/reference/project-configuration.md

 ### implicitDependencies

 Nx uses powerful source-code analysis to figure out your workspace's project graph.
-Some dependencies cannot be deduced statically, so you can set them manually like this:
+Some dependencies cannot be deduced statically, so you can set them manually like this.
+The `implicitDependencies` property is parsed with the [minimatch](https://github.com/isaacs/minimatch) library, so you can review that syntax for more advanced use cases.

 {% tabs %}
 {% tab label="package.json" %}